pagkly/Zed/Investopedia3/What Is S&P Capital IQ.md

 What Is S&P Capital IQ?
 ## What Is S&P Capital IQ?

-S&P Capital IQ is the research division of [S&P Global](https://www.investopedia.com/terms/s/sp.asp), one of the world's largest providers of ratings, data, research, and the S&P Dow Jones Indices.
-S&P Capital IQ provides detailed research and analysis of the [stock market](https://www.investopedia.com/terms/s/stockmarket.asp) to a variety of investing stakeholders.
+S&P Capital IQ is the research division of [[S&P Global]](https://www.investopedia.com/terms/s/sp.asp), one of the world's largest providers of ratings, data, research, and the S&P Dow Jones Indices.
+S&P Capital IQ provides detailed research and analysis of the [[stock market]](https://www.investopedia.com/terms/s/stockmarket.asp) to a variety of investing stakeholders.

 ### Key Takeaways